Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Physics-based Degradation Model

 \subsubsection{Lubricant Oxidation and Thermal Feedback}

-Lubricant degradation in rolling element bearings is governed by thermally activated oxidative reactions that break down long-chain molecules, leading to a progressive loss of viscosity that follows Arrhenius kinetics and accelerates at elevated temperature~\cite{peleg2012arrhenius}.
-We model this process by coupling chemical depletion, thermal effects, and tribological response.
+Lubricant degradation in rolling element bearings is governed by thermally activated oxidative reactions that breakdown long-chain molecules, leading to a progressive loss of viscosity that follows Arrhenius kinetics and accelerates at elevated temperatures~\cite{peleg2012arrhenius}.
+We model this process by coupling chemical depletion, thermal effects, and the tribological response.
 Oxidation consumes a finite chemical reservoir $O_{\max}$, reducing viscosity and thinning the lubricant film that separates the rolling elements from the raceways.
-The resulting viscosity loss increases frictional dissipation, which raises the operating temperature and further accelerates oxidation, forming a positive thermal feedback that can trigger runaway degradation under high load or insufficient cooling.
-By embedding these interactions within the thermal balance equation, the formulation captures how lubrication failure degrades load-carrying capacity and amplifies fatigue and wear processes.\\ The oxidation state is modeled using first-order Arrhenius kinetics, approaching a saturation level $O_{\max}$,
+The resulting viscosity loss increases frictional dissipation, which increases the operating temperature and further accelerates oxidation, resulting in positive thermal feedback that can trigger runaway degradation under high load or insufficient cooling.
+By embedding these interactions within the thermal balance equation, the formulation captures how lubrication failure decreases the load-carrying capacity and amplifies fatigue and wear processes.\\ The oxidation state is modeled using first-order Arrhenius kinetics, approaching a saturation level $O_{\max}$,

 Kinematic viscosity decays with oxidation according to an empirical

 Here, Evis is the activation energy for viscous flow (typically 20-40 kJ/mol for mineral oils, calibrated from lubricant datasheets showing viscosity-temperature curves), and T0 is a reference temperature (e.g., 313 K or 40°C).
 A lumped balance model tof hermal dynamics: